August 6, 2021

 - Letter recognition

 - Fluency in word recognition

-Through its solid basis in sound pedagogical design and implementation for early reading, its engaging design, its individualized and adaptive activities, and its instructionally relevant reporting, Lalilo provides a supplemental foundational literacy instructional program that will fit any K–2 classroom and will help you to ensure that students gain the necessary skills to become independent, proficient readers.
+… Lalilo provides a supplemental foundational literacy reading skills instructional program that will fit any K–2 classroom and will help you to ensure that students gain the necessary skills to become independent, proficient readers.

 - Seasonal screening and benchmark evaluation.
-Star CBM Reading and Star Early Literacy provide efficient ways to assess reading skill for all students in a class, and to do so seasonally in fall, winter, and spring.
+Star CBM Reading and Star Early Literacy provide efficient ways to assess reading skills for all students in a class and to do so seasonally in fall, winter, and spring.
 These measures also provide scientifically based benchmarks of proficiency that allow teachers to quickly identify students who are struggling—so they can see where Lalilo is particularly needed.

 - Resources to set individual goals.
 Teachers can use Star CBM Reading or Star Early Literacy to set goals for students scoring below established benchmarks, using their professional expertise to establish an ambitious yet reasonable goal for each student’s future achievement.